microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

 ## Importing Workplace Analytics Data
-All functions in **wpa** exectute operations on the top of query data from Workplace Analytics.
 To read data into R, you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) function.
 This funciton accepts any query file in .CSV format.

 Assuming you have a file called *myquery.csv* on your desktop, you can import it into R using: